Camping Gear - Acquiring and Caring for the Gear you Need

 Choosing a Tent

-Choosing the right tent for your needs is a very important ingredient for the opportunity to from that it can truly be overwhelming when you begin the process of seeking the options available to you.
+Choosing the right tent is both hugely important for successful camping experiences and potentially overwhelming.
 Once you have factored in your needs and chosen an appropriate style and size of tent, the issue of price becomes key in your decision.
 Is it important to spend hundreds of dollars to get a tent that will serve your purpose, or can you get by on a lot less?
 Well, it all depends.

 According to Wikipedia, a tent is "a shelter consisting of sheets of fabric or other material draped over or attached to a frame of poles or attached to a supporting rope."
-Within that context, materials can be canvas, nylon, and/or a host of other materials which all are important considerations when choosing your tent as they impact warmtChoosing the right tent for your needs is a very important ingredient for the opportunity to h, water shedding capabilities, durability, and not least of all maintenance.
+Within that context, materials can be canvas, nylon, and/or a host of other materials which all are important considerations when choosing your tent as they impact warmth.

 Canvas (Cotton)...
 This material is often considered "old-fashioned" and is therefore overlooked as a modern tent material.
 There are certainly some disadvantages to canvas tents, but they do have their place.
 One of the most obvious disadvantages of canvas/cotton is its weight.
 Another disadvantage is that it is almost always necessary to treat the canvas with a waterproofing material, often parafin.
 For canvas tents used during summer months, air flow is almost non-existent.
 Finally, with canvas it is critical that the material be 100% dry before it is stored away.
 The advantages of canvas include its resistance to tearing, the fact that they are made from natural materials, and if treated properly, longevity.
 Canvas tents are most often used for wall tents, which will be discussed later.